 - Why You Should Step Outside Your Comfort Zone

 - Why You Should Start a Side Hustle

 - How to Start a Side Hustle and Make Money From Home

-Make goals for yourself.
 I regularly write out goals for myself.
-It’s a major self-esteem booster when I cross things off that list.
+It’s a major confidence booster when I cross things off that list.
 But it also gives me a sense of purpose to have something to strive for.